edersohe/Flask-Meld/README.md

             <span> {{ errors.password_confirm | first }} </span>
         </div>
         <div>
-            <button type="submit">Register</button>
+            {{ form.submit }}
         </div>
     </form>
 </div>
 ```

-Using the WTForm helpers saves you a little bit of typing.
+Using the WTForm helpers saves you some typing.
 Alternatively, you can define your HTML form without using the helpers.
-For example, to
-make a field use
+For example, to make a field use
 `<input id="email" meld:model="email" name="email" required="" type="text" value="">`
-Just make sure that `meld:model="name_of_field"` exists on each field.
+Make sure that `meld:model="name_of_field"` exists on each field.

 ## Define the form in the component